Miami BUI Defense Attorney

 BUI With Property Damage

 The aforementioned criminal penalties govern BUI charges when there was no property damage, serious injury to another person, or death of another.
 Florida law imposes stiffer criminal penalties when property damage occurs.

-An individual who commits BUI and causes or contributes to the cause of serious bodily injury to another commits a third-degree felony, punishable by up to 5 years imprisonment and/or a fine of no more than $5,000.
+An individual who commits BUI and causes or contributes to causing serious bodily injury to another commits a third-degree felony, punishable by up to five years imprisonment and/or a fine of no more than $5,000.

 If death occurs while an individual is boating under the influence, the operator may be charged with BUI manslaughter.
 BUI manslaughter is a first-degree or second-degree felony depending on the particular facts of the case.

 The criminal penalties for BUI are severe and can be devastating both professionally and personally.
 It is highly recommended to consult an experienced BUI defense lawyer.
-Evan Hoffman of The Hoffman Firm has years of experience in boating under the influence (BUI), driving under the influence (DUI), and driving under the influence of drugs (DUID) cases.
+Evan Hoffman of The Hoffman Firm has years of experience in BUI, DUI, and DUID cases.